Medical Malpractice Lawyers

 • Medication errors

-Researchers from Johns Hopkins University note that most errors may not be the sole responsibility of the doctor or practitioner and can also be the result of larger, systemic problems within hospitals or the health care system including:
+Researchers from Johns Hopkins University note that most medical errors may not be the sole responsibility of the doctor or practitioner and can also be the result of larger, systemic problems within hospitals or the health care system including:

 • Poorly coordinated care